bochen-sysnet/DCCOI/README.md

 # DCCOI
-Code for paper, "Deep Contextualized Compressive Offloading for Image"
+Code for paper, "Deep Contextualized Compressive Offloading for Images"